• Your initial situation

 Best solution on the market

-Our Anti-glare film can be applied to all types of solar modules and makes them glare-reducing!
+Our anti-glare film can be applied to all types of solar modules and significantly reduces glare!

-Even at extremely shallow angles of incidence of up to 70°, the reflected luminance remains well below a value of 75,000 cd/m².
-This means the XRF Anti-glare film far surpasses other glare-reducing products.
+Even at very shallow angles of incidence of up to 70°, the reflected luminance remains well below a value of 75,000 cd/m².
+This means that the XRF anti-glare film far exceeds other glare-reducing products.

-Your solar system is dazzling and you are looking for a solution?
+Your solar system causes glare and you are looking for a solution?

-We take care of the foiling of your solar modules with our partner network.
+We take care of the lamination of your solar modules with our partner network.
 Please contact us for this!

 Request here